puff/EazyDevirt/README.md

 See [CONTRIBUTING.md] for guidelines on general workflow and code style.

 ## Credits
-- clifford for helping with [Eazfuscator.NET]'s VM.
+- [void-stack] for the many contributions.
 - [saneki] for the well-documented [eazdevirt] project.
 - [TobitoFatitoRE] for the [HexDevirt] project.
 - [Washi1337] for the wonderful [AsmResolver] library.